disasterpiece9000/InstaMod-2.0/README.md

 ### Activity Tags

-Moderators can configure InstaMod to append users' flair information about their account history.
+Moderators can configure InstaMod to include information about user' account history in their flair .
 It could display a user's top 3 most used related communities, or it could be setup to display the subreddits where the user has been consistently downvoted.
 These are just a few examples of the endless combinations of settings at your disposal.

 ### Custom Ratelimiting